feature-engine/feature_engine/docs/api_doc/creation/index.rst

 Creating New Features with Feature-engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-feature-engine’s creation transformers generate new features that are added to the
+Feature-engine’s creation transformers generate new features that are added to the
 pandas dataframe by either combining or transforming existing features.
 The
 mathematical or statistical operations used in the Python package vary depending
 on the selected transformer.
 The transformers are to be used with numerical